Budapest Ferenc Liszt International Airport: Jewish exodus and new infrastructure (1980–2000)

-Between 1989 and 1991, Budapest Ferihegy Airport served as a major transit hub for over 160,000 Soviet Jewish emigrants en route to Israel.
+From 1989 to 1991, Budapest Ferihegy Airport served as a major transit hub for over 160,000 Soviet Jewish emigrants en route to Israel.
 With direct flights from the Soviet Union to Israel still politically sensitive and unavailable until late 1991, the Jewish Agency and Malév Hungarian Airlines jointly operated a series of charter flights connecting Moscow, Budapest, and Tel Aviv.

 The operation made Hungary a key logistical partner in the post-Soviet aliyah and symbolized its broader turn toward pro-Western humanitarian policies.
-Due to its visibility, the airport became the focus of international attention and security concerns, including threats of terrorism and an attempted bombing in December 1991 targeting a Jewish refugee convoy.
+The airport became the focus of international attention and security concerns, including threats of terrorism.
+In December 1991, the radical German Communist Red Army Faction attempted an IED bombing against a Jewish refugee bus convoy on the road to Ferihegy.